Boundary-Guided Policy Optimization for Memory-efficient RL of Diffusion Large Language Models: Preliminary

 where $\pi_\theta$, $\pi_{\theta_\text{old}}$, and $A(x,y)$ denote the current policy, old policy, and sequence-level advantage, respectively, and

 However, applying RL to dLLMs is nontrivial, since the iterative denoising generation makes the exact computation of $\log\pi_\theta(y|x)$ intractable.

-To address this, recent works have developed several methods to approximate $\log\pi_\theta(y|x)$. diffu-GRPO~\cite{d1} adopts single-pass estimation, simply making $\log\pi_\theta(y|x)=\sum_{i=1}^{|y|}\log p_\theta(y^i|x')$, where $y^i$ is the $i$-th token of $y$ and $x'$ is randomly masked prompt.
+To address this, recent work has developed several methods to approximate $\log\pi_\theta(y|x)$. diffu-GRPO~\cite{d1} adopts a single-pass estimation, simply making $\log\pi_\theta(y|x)=\sum_{i=1}^{|y|}\log p_\theta(y^i|x')$, where $y^i$ is the $i$-th token of $y$ and $x'$ is a randomly masked prompt.
 Though efficient, it introduces notable bias relative to the exact policy.
-Alternatively, VRPO~\cite{llada1.5} proposes to approximate $\log\pi_\theta(y|x)$ by using its evidence lower bound (ELBO):
+Alternatively, VRPO~\cite{llada1.5} proposes to approximate $\log\pi_\theta(y|x)$ using its evidence lower bound (ELBO):

 where $q(\cdot | t, y, x)$ denotes the forward masking process for the response $y$ at time $t$, and

 Specifically, they estimate $B_\pi(y|x)$ via customized Monte Carlo sampling: